Dahlia Stakes 1

 Ten of the last twelve winners of the Dahlia Stakes had already won at least once in Group race company.

-Although there are no obvious trials for this race it may be worth noting that four of those twelve had also won at Newmarket previously.
+Although there are no obvious trials for this race, it may be worth noting that four of those twelve had previously won at Newmarket.

-All bar two of those twelve featured in the first three in the betting.
+All but two of those twelve featured in the first three in the betting.

 Four-year-olds have the best record in this race, winning for eleven successive seasons before a run of three five-year-olds (2021-2023).